###TITLE###

 Barystatic and manometric sea level changes from satellite geodesy

 Barystatic and manometric sea level changes represent the mass component of sea level changes at global and regional scales respectively.
-Barystatic and manometric sea level changes are estimated here using two different approaches:
+Barystatic and manometric sea level changes are estimated here using three different approaches:

 • satellite gravimetry measurements from the GRACE and GRACE-FO missions

-• a sea level budget approach combining satellite altimetry with in-situ measurements of the seawater temperature and salinity.
+• a sea level budget approach combining satellite altimetry with in-situ measurements of the seawater temperature and salinity and

-The satellite gravimetry solutions were calculated using an ensemble approach updated from Blazquez et al., (2018) (GRACE ensemble L3 V2.1 : webpage in development), allowing the estimation of uncertainties associated with processing and post-processing choices.
-The sea level budget approach was adapted from Barnoud et al., (2023).
+The satellite gravimetry solutions were calculated using an ensemble approach updated from Blazquez et al., 2018, allowing the estimation of uncertainties associated with processing and post-processing choices.
+The barystatic and manometric V6.0 products are computed from GRACE ensemble L3 V2.2.
+The sea level budget approach was adapted from Barnoud et al., 2023 and Bouih et al. (2024).

 Barystatic sea level changes

 Barystatic sea level changes are due to freshwater exchanges with the continents, including ice mass changes from Greenland, Antarctica and continental glaciers, as well as freshwater fluxes from continental areas (i.e. large river basins such as the Amazon).
-Here, barystatic sea level changes estimated with satellite gravimetry are compared with the sea level budget approach, showing remarkable consistency (Figure 1).
-Barystatic sea level changes from satellite gravimetry are found to be highly sensitive to post-processing corrections, such as the geocenter and glacial isostatic adjustment, with the change of geocenter solution in version 2.1 of the ensemble providing a better fit to the SLBC approach.
+Here, barystatic sea level changes estimated with satellite gravimetry are compared with the sea level budget (SLB) and the ocean mass budget (OMB) approaches, showing remarkable consistency (Figure 1).
+The barystatic GRACE/-FO trend from the V6.0 product is slightly greater than the one from the V5.0 product after 2016 due to the correction of the drift in the mass component of the atmosphere (C00 GAA).

 Manometric sea level changes

-The trends in manometric sea level changes and their uncertainties are shown for the satellite gravimetry approach (Figure 2).
-Manometric sea level variations and their uncertainties are not provided for the SLBC approach, due to the high uncertainties associated with the drift of the halosteric component (see Barnoud et al. 2021, Bouih et al., 2025 for more details).
-As things stand, this product continues to be analyzed to ensure its relevance.
+Manometric sea level variations and their uncertainties are not provided for the sea level budget approach, due to the high uncertainties associated with the drift of the halosteric component (see Barnoud et al. 2021, Bouih et al., 2025 for more details).
+The change in leakage correction considered in the L3 V2.2 ensemble modifies V6.0 manometric trends near the coasts in comparison to V5.0.

 Barystatic and manometric products